Vocabularies

 Standard Source Types

-Standard Source Types: GENEALOGIX provides 16 standardized source type codes including vital records, census, church registers, military records, newspapers, probate, land records, court records, immigration records, directories, books, databases, oral history, correspondence, photograph collections, and other.
+Standard Source Types: GENEALOGIX provides standardized source type codes including vital records, census, church registers, military records, newspapers, probate, land records, court records, immigration records, directories, books, databases, oral history, correspondence, photograph collections, population registers, tax records, notarial records, and other.

 Complete List: See Standard Vocabularies - Source Types for the complete default vocabulary file with all standard types.